dinochiti/rgb-filter-cs/README.md

 ## Inspiration

 My younger son came to me and out of the blue asked me if I knew what RGB pixel encoding was.
-I said I did, and he told me that he had a theory, that if you took the Red, Green abd Blue values for each pixel in an image, averaged them, and then set all three values to the averaged value, the result would be the original image in black and white.
+I said I did, and he told me that he had a theory, that if you took the Red, Green and Blue values for each pixel in an image, averaged them, and then set all three values to that average, the result would be the original image in black and white.

 I told him that I couldn't imagine where he got that theory from or why he thought it would work that way but that I could absolutely write a Windows application to test his theory.